Hu-Chuang/Hu-Chuang.github.io/_pages/about.md

 Associate Professor of Computer Science, Wuhan University.

-Email: handc@whu.edu.cn
+Email: handc[at]whu.edu.cn

 **Biography:**

 I am currently an Assistant Professor of Computer Science at Wuhan University (WHU).
-I received my BS and MS degrees from Wuhan University in 2013 and 2016.
-I received my Ph.D. degree from the Hong Kong Polytechnic University in 2019.
-I am a member of IEEE.
+I received my Ph.D. degree from the Hong Kong Polytechnic University (PolyU) in 2020.
+Prior to joining WHU, I was a Postdoctoral Researcher and Research Assistant at PolyU.
 **Research Interests:**

 Edge learning, federated learning and analytics and distributed computing.